-- Background: lesson from cultivation of soil in Scotland – historical reference (the Ill Years of the 1690s, the subsequent Improvements); causes of erosion in tilled and grassed land; state of agricultural soil and pathways to repair (link to page 3).
+- Background: lesson from cultivation of soil in Scotland – signs and pathways of erosion; causes in tilled and grassed land; state of agricultural soil and the possibilities for repair (link to page 3).

 - The prescience of art – from recent exhibitions – Leonardo da Vinci’s fine anatomical drawings contrasting with deluge and cataclysm; and William Blake’s illustrations of Dante’s Divine Comedy (page 4).